2

 How much do entry level visual communications jobs pay per hour?

-As of Jun 9, 2026, the average hourly pay for entry level visual communications in Indiana is $28.38, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for entry level visual communications in Indiana is $28.38, according to ZipRecruiter salary data.
 Most workers in this role earn between $21.06 and $33.17 per hour, depending on experience, location, and employer.

-What are entry level visual communications jobs?
+What is an entry level visual communications job?

 Entry level visual communications jobs are positions for individuals who are new to the field of visual communication, often requiring little to no professional experience.
 These roles typically involve assisting with the design and creation of visual materials such as graphics, layouts, presentations, and digital content for print or online media.
 Common job titles include junior graphic designer, production artist, or marketing assistant.
 Entry level positions provide valuable hands-on experience and help you build a portfolio while learning industry best practices.

-What types of projects and collaboration can I expect as an entry-level visual communications professional?
+What types of projects and collaboration can I expect as an entry level visual communications professional?

 As an entry-level visual communications professional, you'll typically work on a variety of projects such as designing marketing materials, creating digital graphics, and assisting with brand visual assets.
 You'll often collaborate closely with marketing teams, copywriters, and senior designers to ensure consistency and effective messaging.
 Expect to participate in brainstorming sessions, receive constructive feedback, and manage multiple tasks simultaneously.
 This collaborative environment not only helps you build your skills but also exposes you to different aspects of the creative process, supporting your professional growth.